sakthiiv/sakthiiv.github.io/content/project/password-rotator-and-event-viewer/index.md

 <div style="font-size: 1rem !important;">
 A web application for scheduling automatic rotation of passwords and to view the events of a cloud based process engine.

-**Client:** A cloud computing provider based out of Texas
+**Client:** A cloud computing provider based out of Texas, US

 **Key Responsibilities:**

 - Involved in design discussion for enhancements and changes.
 - Played a pivotal role in reviewing and maintaining the code.
 - Improved the code coverage through unit and integration tests.
-- Designed and developed an error report module using JQuery datatables plugin to view the events resulting in error and unprocessed state.
+- Designed and developed an error report module using JQuery datatables plugin to view the events resulting in "errored/unprocessed" state.
 - Involved in fixing high priority production defects during the maintenance phase.
 </div>